bitm4ncer/scatalog/README.md

 ###  Features

-_Browse the entire Spotify catalog of any label
+- Browse entire catalogs of any label on Spotify

-_Explore related artists and all their labels

-_Add related labels to your search
+- Explore related artists and their other labels and add them to your search

-_Sort and search catalogs
+- Sort and search catalogs

-_Save search to local *scatalog* collection